M2007Taha/Pithon/README.md

 Greatest Common Divisor (GCD) and Least Common Multiple (LCM): Find the GCD and LCM of two numbers.
 The application features a clear and intuitive graphical user interface (GUI) that simplifies user interaction with these functions.

-#### Installation

-Prerequisites: Ensure you have Python 3 and PySide6 installed on your system.
-You can typically install them using your system's package manager.

-Run the Application: Navigate to the cloned repository directory and execute:

-Bash
-python pithon.py
-Use code with caution.
-content_copy
-This will launch the πthon application.

 #### Usage

 Interface Overview: The application window consists of several tabs, each dedicated to a specific mathematical operation.